Discover Aichi, the "Kingdom of Manufacturing," through Museums

 VIEW MORE

-The development of industrial robots has contributed greatly to progress in industry.
-The origin of this robot technology—which now enables robots to move smoothly and precisely, just like human limbs—could be said to be the Karakuri puppets that flourished on festival stages around 300 years ago.
+The development of industrial robots has contributed greatly to progress in the industry.
+The roots of this remarkable robot technology, which allows robots to move with remarkable smoothness and precision akin to human limbs, can be traced back to the Karakuri puppets that thrived on festival stages approximately 300 years ago.

 Karakuri Exhibition Museum

 Inuyama City is the hub of Yama float culture (designated as an Intangible Cultural Property by UNESCO) and Karakuri culture.
-At the Karakuri Exhibition Museum, you can see actual Karakuri puppets, such as those on Yama floats and tea-carrying puppets that were created to bring tea to guests.
+Among the exhibits are authentic Karakuri puppets that were once featured on Yama floats, as well as tea-carrying puppets specifically crafted to serve and entertain guests during tea ceremonies.

 *(1) 10:00 AM (2) 12:00 PM (3) 1:00 PM (4) 3:00 PM (5) 5:00 PM (Five times a day)